maximilianventura/KGC/README.md

 ## Overview

-This repository contains the experimental code used to compare two retrieval architectures:
+This repository contains the experimental code used to compare two retrieval architectures for historical fact retrieval:

-1. Semantic Vector Retrieval (SVR)
+1. **Semantic Vector Retrieval (SVR)**
-2. Ontology-Constrained Retrieval (OCR)
+2. **Ontology-Constrained Retrieval (OCR)**

-The goal is to evaluate how structural constraints derived from Wikidata relations can reduce semantic noise in fact retrieval.
+The goal of the experiment is to evaluate how structural constraints derived from Wikidata relations can reduce semantic noise during vector retrieval.

-Unlike document-based RAG systems, this work operates on **atomic factual statements** extracted from Wikidata and represented as vector embeddings.
+Unlike document-based RAG systems, this work operates on **atomic factual statements** derived from Wikidata and represented as vector embeddings.

 ## Repository Structure

 core_vector_graph.py
-Core retrieval logic.

 run_vector_graph.py
-Script used to run the experimental configurations and reproduce the experiments.

 requirements.txt
-List of Python dependencies required to run the experiments.
+README.md
 LICENSE
-Open source license for the code.
+queries/
+    extract_people_1400_1700.sparql

+**core_vector_graph.py**
+Core retrieval logic used in the experiments.

+**run_vector_graph.py**
+Script used to run the experimental configurations and reproduce the experiments described in the paper.

+**requirements.txt**
+List of Python dependencies required to run the code.

+**queries/**
+Contains the SPARQL query used for the initial extraction of historical entities from Wikidata.

 ## Experimental Setup